alexfc96/aforo-backend/README.md

   AFORO

 ## Description
-  Web app that allows you to register your company or establishment and limit access to your companies following the state of alarm laws established by the government.
+Web app that allows you to register your company and establishments to limit the access establishing a percentage of people allowed in a certain period of time.
+Once the establishments have been created and you have invited the clients, they will be able to join the available sessions that we have scheduled.

 ## User Stories